-I can’t believe how many people ask me for medical advice here on Quips and Tips!
-This scares me, because I know if people are asking me for health tips here, they’re asking elsewhere.
+I can’t believe how many people ask me for medical and health advice!
+This concerns me.
+I’m not a doctor; I’m just a health blogger and writer.
+I do have a Master of Social Work, but I definitely can’t offer online fertility and pregnancy help.
+I know if people are asking me for health tips here, they’re asking elsewhere.

 If you’re searching for fertility and pregnancy tips online, make sure you…

 If you find interesting fertility information — such as fertility supplements that help you get pregnant — do your research before buying the product!
 Find people who have tried it.
 Ask about the supplement or remedy on fertility forums and infertility blogs.
 Talk to your doctor, infertility specialist, or naturopath.
-Don’t believe everything you hear – but be open to hearing everything!
+Don’t believe everything you hear – but be open to listening to almost everything.

 If you’re looking for a fertility clinic or doctor, ask people you know for a referral.
 The reputable, trustworthy organizations are happy to connect you with patients they’ve treated.

 2. Remember that anything “guaranteed to get you pregnant” is misleading